pendulum-project/ntpd-rs/docs/guide/migrating-ntpd.md

 ]
 denylist-action = `deny`
 ```
 The allow and deny list configuration is optional in ntpd-rs.
 By default, if a server is configured it will accept traffic from anywhere.
 When configuring both allow and deny lists, ntpd-rs will first check if a remote is on the deny list.
 Only if this is not the case will the allow list be considered.
-This needs to be taken into account when translating interleaved combinations of ntpd's `allow` and `deny` commands.

-Broadcast mode is not currently supported in ntpd-rs.
-If this is used in your current setup, configuring the ntp server via dhcp instead may be an alternative.
+The `allowlist-action` and `denylist-action` properties can have two values:

+- `ignore` corresponds to ntpd's `ignore` and silently ignores the request
+- `deny` corresponds to ntpd's `kod` and sends a deny kiss-o'-death packet

 ## Unsupported features